niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### bos peers
-27. `bos peers`: Lists your current peers that you have channels with in a table view.
+Lists your current peers that you have channels with in a table view.
   - Flags:
     - `active`: Shows all your active peers (not offline)
     - `complete`: Outputs a detailed view and does not use the table view.